Tanish2212/Team-Blog/README.md

 1. **Conversational Module** : This is a module that supports human-in-the-loop in order to answer any follow-up queries that the user may have.
 The follow up query is requested from the user and we incorporate the most relevant answers that have already been generated by the Supervisor with the help of the Supervisor Memory Module in the follow-up query.
 2. **Supervisor Memory Module** :  This memory module is implemented as a vector index over the previous history of generated supervisor answers.
 Once a follow up query is received, we perform retrieval over the memory module and provide the top-k most similar answers along with the follow-up query to aid in rapid-answering of the same.

+### Integration with Pathway

+We developed a new CodeAndReasoningAgent within Pathway’s question_answering module for tool reasoning, that implements the features of the C&R agent described earlier; Chain of Function Call, handling of silent API errors and python syntax errors, and dynamic tool generation.

 ## Conclusion